 --------------------------------------

 In terms of token changes, due to the fact that this is a closed system of exchange, condition averages are zero and thus cannot be compared.
 In other words, the number of tokens is fixed and compositional across players, such that an increase for one player means a decrease for another, and within games these average out to zero.
-But, looking at standard deviations in the change in number of tokens each person experienced in each game, rather than the means, we found that inequality was relatively low and similar among players in the individual and inequality conditions, whereas the other conditions showed increased intergroup inequality, particularly under the free market condition.
+But, looking at standard deviations in the change in number of tokens each person experienced in each game, rather than the means, we found that inequality was relatively low and similar among players in the IE and GI conditions, whereas the other conditions showed increased intergroup inequality, particularly under the IM condition (see Figure 3).
+Levene’s test across all conditions showed a significant difference between these variances.
+There are no accepted protocols for posthoc analyses with multivariate Levene’s tests (see Table X below).
+However, separate Levene’s tests on the unequal conditions and the equal conditions separately, showed that there were no significant differences between the conditions where groups were unequal (Table Xb below), and a significant difference between the IE and GE conditions (GE showed significantly higher inequality; Table Xc below).
+IE may be said to show significantly lower inequality than all other conditions, which can be interpreted as not reliably different, on the basis of these analyses (see also Figure 3).
+Additional two-way contrasts would increase the likelihood of Type-II error and the pattern is clear from these three Levene’s tests.